FlowGroup/mruby-hmac/README.md

 ## Alternatives

 This mruby GEM was created to provide HMAC Alghorithm without external dependencies.
-A more featureful alternative with a dependency to libcrypto see:
+For a more featureful alternative with a dependency to libcrypto see:
   - mruby-digest (https://github.com/iij/mruby-digest)